Geraldine Flaharty

-Geraldine Flaharty (March 4, 1936) is a former member of the Kansas House of Representatives, representing the 98th district.
-She had served from November 21, 1995 to January 14, 2013.
+Geraldine Flaharty (born March 4, 1936) is a former member of the Kansas House of Representatives, representing the 98th district.
+She had served from November 21, 1995, to January 14, 2013.

 Since 1966, Flaharty has worked as a reading teacher at Oaklawn Elementary School.
 She has her BS and ME degrees from Wichita State University.

 Flaharty has been involved with a number of community organizations, including the American Association of University Women, International Reading Association, Kansas National Education Association, Sedgwick County Zoo, and Wichita Center for the Arts.